A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Background and Related Work

-Angulo et al. developed a web-based brain data visualization framework~\cite{angulo2016multi} that can facilitate a range of visual comparisons.
-Their framework uses a linked-card infrastructure for interactive filtering and view linking (similar in spirit to VTK filter pipelines~\cite{schroeder2002visualization}).
-Daniel et al. created a VA system for comparative analysis of fMRI data between subject groups~\cite{bm.20191232}.
-Image data exploration uses spatial filtering and Pearson correlation between other clinical data and the voxels in the fMRI images.
-Their system is similar to ours in that it incorporates spatial localization, group level comparison, linked information visualization, and a 3D anatomical view.
-Our system differs from theirs in several main ways: (1) we focus on fiber tract data rather than fMRI data, (2) we identify regions and features with ML methods as opposed to Pearson's correlation, and (3) through our ML pipeline, we also incorporate individual level subject prediction as a third modality of exploration.
-Overall, we found that VA systems tailored specifically for detailed group level analysis of fiber tracts are missing, and there has been little VA work utilizing ML for brain data analysis.
+\textbf{Visual analytics for cohort studies.} The broader topic that our work falls into is VA for cohort studies, where systems often require customization for specific applications.
+Preim et~al. provided a survey of this topic~\cite{doi:10.1111/cgf.13891}.
+Angelelli et~al. introduced a data-cube model to link heterogeneous data and help neuroscientists relate information~\cite{angelelli2014interactive}.
+Steenwijk et~al. introduced a hypothesis-driven VA framework for multi-variate, multi-model, and multi-timepoint data to facilitate across-subject visual exploration~\cite{steenwijk2010integrated}.
+Agus et~al. provided a framework that uses radiance-based absorption maps and node-link layout representations for visual exploration of energy absorption in nanometric brain volumes~\cite{https://doi.org/10.1111/cgf.13700}.
+Krueger et~al. presented a semi-automated analytics tool for interactive VA of phenotype in high-dimensional image data ~\cite{8827951}.
+For group-level feature analysis, contrastive-learning-based VA methods were developed to identify features highly contributed to each group's characteristics~\cite{8805461,zhang2021visual,fujiwara2021interactive}.
+Fujiwara et~al. developed a VA system that visualizes the similarities of multiple brain networks with dimensionality reduction~\cite{fujiwara2017visual}.
+Yang et~al. introduced a blockwise abstraction of brain connectome ensembles~\cite{yang2017blockwise}.
+Angulo et~al. developed a web-based brain data visualization framework~\cite{angulo2016multi}, where they use a linked-card infrastructure for interactive filtering and view linking (similar to VTK filter pipelines~\cite{schroeder2004visualization}).
+Daniel et~al. created a VA system for comparative analysis of fMRI data between subject groups~\cite{bm.20191232}.
+Daniel et~al.'s system is similar to ours in that it incorporates spatial localization, group-level comparison, linked information visualization, and a 3D anatomical view.
+However, our system (1) focuses on fiber tract data rather than fMRI data, (2) identifies regions and features with advanced ML methods, and (3) incorporates individual-level subject prediction as the third modality of exploration.
+Overall, we found that VA systems tailored specifically for the detailed group-level analysis of fiber tracts are missing and there has been little VA work utilizing ML for brain data analysis.